Functional Regression on Manifold with Contamination: Theoretical Properties

-\lincomment{The above interpretation clearly separates our theory from that in \citet{Cheng2013} where the actual observed predictor comes from a finite and fixed dimensional Euclidean space without noise.
-In the functional setup, actual observed predictor is $\mathbf{\mathbb{X}}_{i}=\{(T_{i1},X_{i1}^{\ast}),(T_{i2},X_{i2}^{\ast}),\ldots,(T_{im},X_{im}^{\ast})\}$ (under assumption $m_i\equiv m$), which is an $m$-dimensional vector whose distribution is \emph{fully} supported on $\real^{m}$ due to the presence of noise $\zeta_{ij}$, rather than a low-dimensional subspace of $\real^m$.
-This implies that the support of the distribution of $\hat{X}_{i}$ is also $m$-dimensional.
-The smoothness structure of functional data could help tighten the distribution of $\hat{X}_{i}$, but does not reduce its dimension.
-Thus, as $m$ goes to infinity, it might raise a serious concern of curse of dimensionality.
-In this sense, the polynomial rate and phase transition phenomenon in Theorem \ref{thm:MSE-interior} is nontrivial: when $m$ is small relative to the sample size $n$, it determines the convergence rate, while when it surpasses certain threshold, by explicitly exploring the low-dimensional manifold structure, the growing dimension of the contamination can be defeated with the aid of smoothness, so that $m$ does not play a role any more in the convergence rate.} Next theorem characterizes the asymptotic behavior of $\hat{g}$ at $x$ close to the boundary of $\manifold$.
+In our setup, the actual observed predictor is ${\mathbb{X}}_{i}=\{(T_{i1},X_{i1}^{\ast}),\ldots,(T_{im},X_{im_i}^{\ast})\}$ and is an $m_i$-dimensional random vector.
+Moreover, the distribution of this random vector is {fully} supported on $\real^{m_i}$ due to the presence of the noise $\zeta_{ij}$, and thus the support of the distribution of the recovered trajectory $\hat{X}_{i}$ is also $m_i$-dimensional.
+Smoothness of functional data could help tighten the distribution of $\hat{X}_{i}$, but does not reduce its dimension.
+As $m_i$ goes to infinity, it might then raise a serious concern of the curse of dimensionality.
+In this sense, the polynomial rate and phase transition phenomenon in Theorem \ref{thm:MSE-interior} are remarkable: when $\inf_i m_i$ surpasses certain threshold, by exploiting the low-dimensional manifold structure, the growing dimension of the contamination can be defeated with the aid of smoothness.